bmurali1994/bmurali1994.github.io/index.md

 I'm a second year graduate student majoring in Computer Science and speciailizing in Machine Learning at Georgia Tech.
 I completed my Bachelors in Computer Science and Engineering from IIT Guwahati.
 I will be joining **Google Inc.** as a full-time Software Engineer starting June.

 I am broadly interested in the fields of Machine Learning, Deep Learning and their applications in Natural Language Processing and Computer Vision.
-My research is advised by [Prof. Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and I currently work on building structure aware Machine Learning and Deep Learning Models for Natural Language Understanding.
+My research is advised by [Prof. Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and I currently work on building structure aware Neural Models for Natural Language Understanding.

 You can reach me at:  b1994murali [at] gmail [dot] com.